SIEF2015 12th Congress: Zagreb, Croatia. 21-25 June 2015

 Theme: Utopias, Realities, Heritages.
 Ethnographies for the 21st century

 The 12th international SIEF congress will take place in Zagreb, 21-25 June 2015.
-We expect over 400 anthropologists, ethnologists, folklorists and others interested in European culture for four exciting days of keynotes, parallel panels, book exhibit and a congress banquet.
-The theme of the conference is: Utopias, Realities, Heritages.
-Ethnographies for the 21st century.
+We expect over 800 anthropologists, ethnologists, folklorists and others interested in European culture for four exciting days of keynotes, parallel panels, book exhibit and a congress banquet.

 Welcome from the Congress organisers, Zagreb